 I love small publishers; you can find some true gems on their lists; a voice you would never have heard otherwise.
 El Gavilan is a bleak crime novel set in Ohio with the topic being latino immigration and racism - both personal and institutional.
 It is gripping and well written and makes you think.
 What more can you ask?
 I'm not entirely certain I like how the book pans out but at the same time I'm not sure I was supposed to!
 Recommended!

 I've had this book lying around for quite a while and just picked it up to brush up on Liz Hand's work before her visit in the shop on September 8.
 This is vintage Hand; dark, gothic, filled with historical and literary references and allusions as well as youth angst, drugs, sex and well darkness.
 It is VERY well written and quite captivating.
 The film tangent reminded me of Flicker for some reason.
 I liked it!

 (Oh and it's not in print at the moment, but drop us a line and we'll get you a nice second-hand copy if you're interested.
 You should be...)

 Over the last 2 weeks I've reacquainted myself with one of my favourite writers; T. Jefferson Parker.
 He's been writing excellent Southern California crime writing for almost 30 years since his debut in 1985 with Laguna Heat.
 Lately his writing has been very much about a young police officer named Charlie Hood.
 I have just broken one of my long standing rules, which is do NOT read several books by the same author in a row.
 I have found in the past that this will almost always effectively make you disenchanted with that author.

-Lea Carpenter – Eleven Days is our book of the month for March.
+M. R. C. Kasasian – The Mangle Street Murders is our book of the month for April.